-But what’s a meal without some really good company to share it with and unexpected table manners we didn’t know we had to follow?
-That’s right!
+But why are table manners important?
+Well, because it’s so easy and nice to connect with others over a great meal and you don’t want to come across rude, do you?
 Today, we explore table manners across the world, how to be respectful at different points of the meal, and what unites us all when it comes to eating in the presence of others.

 Tighten your seatbelts, and let’s travel!

 1. Why should you share a good meal with others?

 If there is one point that unites several cultures across the world, it is that we like starting a meal by wishing others well.
 Curiously, expressions will not change drastically from country to country in Europe.
 In Portugal, you might say “Bom apetite”.
 In German, “Guten Appetit”.
 You can also use “Bon appétit”, “Buon appetito”, “Gero apetito” and “Buen provecho” in French, Italian, Lithuanian and Spanish, respectively.
 Of course, the further away you go from Europe, the more the expression will change!

 2. Do you start eating before other people?